Tuhin114/auth0_package/README.md

 **`utils`** :  The generateTokenAndSetCookie function creates a JWT for a given user ID, sets it as an HTTP-only, same-site cookie with a 15-day expiration on the response, enhancing security against XSS and CSRF attacks.

-- You will also get a .env file (**You should use the the .env file which is generated from the auth-package not you previous .env file**)
+- You will also get a .env file (**You should use the the .env file which is generated from the auth-package not you previous .env file**).

 | **env**     | **Description**                                                                                             |
 |-----------------|-------------------------------------------------------------------------------------------------------------|